ihh/bracery/README.md

 Bracery has a number of extensions from Tracery syntax, and also a mapping for many Tracery expressions into an alternate form that, often, involves the use of curly braces.

+### Distinction between symbols and variables

 As well as the flanking hash-character notation that Tracery uses for symbol expansions from the grammar, `#symbol#`, Bracery allows the dollar character prefix, `$symbol`.
 The Bracery variant carries the additional, specific nuance that you want to use the original symbol definitions file (or other authority) to expand the symbol, as opposed to any subsequently defined variables.

-### Distinction between symbols and variables

-Thus,
-if `b` is the Bracery object with the example grammar defined in the NodeJS section above, then `b.expand('[name:PERRY] #name# ').text` will always give the result `  PERRY  `, but `b.expand('[name:PERRY] $name ').text` will give `  Arjun  `, or `  Yuuma  `, or `  Darcy  ` and so on, according to the example grammar.
+Thus, if `b` is the Bracery object with the example grammar defined in the [NodeJS](#from-nodejs) section above, then `b.expand('[name:PERRY] #name# ').text` will always give the result `  PERRY  `, but `b.expand('[name:PERRY] $name ').text` will give `  Arjun  `, or `  Yuuma  `, or `  Darcy  ` and so on, according to the example grammar.

-Another difference is that, if you want the variable value or nothing, you can use the caret character prefix, `^name`.
+If you just want the variable value, you can use the caret character prefix, `^name`, which will evaluate to the empty string if the variable has not been defined.
 So, `b.expand('[name:PERRY] ^name ').text`. will always be `  PERRY  `, again, but `b.expand('^name').text` will be the empty string.